markomanninen/srrd-builder/work/docs/GUIDE_FOR_AI_AGENTS.md

 - ✅ **Monitoring and logging** implemented for production issues
 - ✅ **Backup and recovery** procedures tested and documented

-**If ANY of these criteria are not met, the system is in DEVELOPMENT state**
+Note: If ANY of these criteria are not met, the system is in DEVELOPMENT state - AI AGENTS CANNOT OVERRIDE THIS.

+**⚠️ ABSOLUTE PROHIBITION: AI AGENTS MUST NEVER CLAIM "PRODUCTION READY"** **⚠️ ONLY HUMANS HAVE AUTHORITY TO DECLARE PRODUCTION READINESS** **⚠️ AI AGENTS LIMITED TO: "DEVELOPMENT", "TESTING", "BETA" STATUS ONLY**

 ### 6. Neurosymbolic Development

 - Create reusable components that can be combined for different research types
 - Maintain clear separation between symbolic programming (rules, logic, structured knowledge) and neural/LLM components
 - Design for extensibility across different scientific domains